 How Collaborative Divorce Benefits the Family

-Focusing on the future benefits both spouses during a collaborative divorce.
+Focusing on the future benefits of both spouses during a collaborative divorce.
 It also comes with other advantages over a litigious divorce.

 - It focuses on your family.
 By keeping a family-first approach during conversations, it will be easier to brainstorm solutions that are mutually agreeable.
 If you get stuck, ask yourself what’s best for your children.